 That's why freedom of speech and privacy are interlinked.
 Only if you can keep your private data private, it is impossible for state actors or companies to harvest your data and create a profile about you.

 Right now, the only option we have to protect ourselves from extensive data mining is to choose services that protect our privacy.
-To make a start, here are our recommendations how you can leave Google & Facebook behind.
+To make a start, here are our recommendations how you can leave data mining services like Google & Facebook behind.

 Fight with us for our right to privacy!

 China's Social Credit System is based on extensive government surveillance that is being used to 'rate' citizens.
 It comprises: